darenliang/resauce/README.md

 # Resauce

-Resauce is a cross-platform tool that renames files in bulk with a variety of options.
+Resauce is a cross-platform tool that enables bulk file renaming based on sets of rules.

 ![](screenshot.png)